clarkm/TextboxPasswordRevealer/README.md

 # TextboxPasswordRevealer
-Chrome extension to toggle all passwords on page to text - revealing them.
+Have a password saved in your browser but can't get it out?
+Simply click the extention button to toggle all password fields to text and password.

 # how to install:
 <ul>